ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-set-mini-filter/index.md

 </snippet>

 [[note]]
-| The `caseSensitivity` option also affects the values presented in the [Filter List](/filter-set-filter-list/#enabling-value-case-sensitivity) and [API](/filter-set-api/#enabling-case-sensitivity) behaviours.
+| The `caseSensitive` option also affects the values presented in the [Filter List](/filter-set-filter-list/#enabling-value-case-sensitivity) and [API](/filter-set-api/#enabling-case-sensitivity) behaviours.

-See [Example: Filter List Case-Sensitivity](/filter-set-filter-list/#example-case-sensitivity-set-filter-list) for a demonstration of the change in behaviour.
+See [Example: Filter List Case-Sensitivity](/filter-set-filter-list/#example-case-sensitive-set-filter-list) for a demonstration of the change in behaviour.

 ## Text Customisation